LGBTQ people in Sri Lanka: Homosexuality

+Article 365 of the Sri Lankan Penal Code criminalises same-sex sexual acts; it remains on the books, although the Supreme Court has ruled it unenforcable.
+Human rights organisations have reported that the threat of arrest has been used by police and government officials to harass and intimidate LGBTQI individuals.

+Lesbians in Sri Lanka were historically excluded from legal persecution until the late 1990s when during a political debate to dece homosexual sex, the law was in fact expanded by the ruling party to cover female homosexual sex as well.
+The media ombudsmann at the time described lesbianism as 'sadistic' though the island's society has moved forward since that time.

+A 2013 study of young plantation workers found that out of those who had had sexual experiences, 86% of boys and 4% of girls "mentioned that they had same sex exposures".

 The internet is the primary tool of communication for gays, with yahoo.com, gaydar.com, and gay.com being quite popular.
 91% of gay men had lost their virginity by the age of 17.
 Facebook is also used to organise parties.

-Lesbians in Sri Lanka were historically excluded from legal persecution until the late 1990s when during a political debate to decriminalize homosexual sex, the law was in fact expanded by the ruling party to cover female homosexual sex as well.
-The media ombudsmann at the time described lesbianism as 'sadistic' though the island's society has moved forward since that time.
+Homosexuals who live in rural areas tend to face a more homophobic climate and a worse financial situation, forcing most of these people to seek employment in urban areas.

-The majority of lesbians communicate and socialize through the internet.
+The majority of lesbians communicate and socialise through the internet.
 A messaging app called Emo is used by many sex workers to find their clients, whereas the younger generation prefers to organize parties and gatherings through arenas such as Facebook and WhatsApp, with various online communities also services as a tool for lesbians to find romantic partners.
 9% of LGBT in Sri Lanka reported they were in a homosexual relationship with another female.